National Council of Evangelicals in France

 The National Council of French Evangelicals (Conseil National des évangéliques de France, CNEF) is a national evangelical alliance in France and member of the World Evangelical Alliance.

-National Council of French Evangelicals was founded in June 2010.
+History

 The CNEF's roots can be traced back to the 16th-century Reformation and subsequent Revival movements.
 However, its immediate precursor was a crucial meeting in June 2001 at the Nogent Bible Institute, organized by the French Evangelical Alliance (founded in 1846) and the French Evangelical Federation (founded in 1969).
+National Council of French Evangelicals was founded in June 2010.

+The first national convention took place on January 26, 2012 in Montreuil, Seine-Saint-Denis with 850 pastors.